 Short selling is a technique used by investors to try to profit from the falling price of a stock.
 As such, short selling is typically used when an investor believes a stock is overvalued or there is an upcoming event that will trigger a substantial decline in the stock price.
-Other reasons why an investor may deploy this technique is to hedge overall portfolio risk or balance the risk of one investment relative to another.
+An investor may also deploy this technique as a way to hedge overall portfolio risk or balance the risk of one investment relative to another.

 Here's how short selling works.
 Assume you want to sell short 100 shares of a company because you believe sales are slowing and its earnings will drop.
 Your broker will borrow the shares from someone who owns them with the promise that you will return them later.
 You immediately sell the borrowed shares at the current market price.
 When the price of the shares drops (you hope), you "cover your short position" by buying back the shares, and your broker returns them to the lender.
 Your profit is the difference between the price at which you sold the stock and your cost to buy it back, minus commissions and expenses for borrowing the stock.